 There are many songs about life and dancing.
 One particular song comes to mind.
 Life is a Dance you Learn as you Go, sometimes you lead, sometimes you follow.
-Obviously, we have to learn to walk before we can dance.
+As a result, we have to learn to walk before we can dance.
 We fall many times as infants when learning this new way of mobility.
 As we grow we stumble through many of life is situations and others we glide through with expertise on the dance floor of life…..(or not) depending on the talents we were blessed with. or the lack thereof.
+(Be sure to read the poem at the end)

 Download Stick Ballerina